-You only need four ingredients to make your own DIY cleaning and disinfecting wipes.
+You only need three ingredients to make your own DIY cleaning and disinfecting wipes.
 Here’s a brief overview of what goes into them and why!

-- Simple Clean Essential Oil Blend – Simple Clean makes a great addition to almost any homemade cleaning product.
+- Simple Clean Essential Oil Blend – Simple Clean makes a great addition to almost any homemade cleaner.
 It has a fresh, clean scent and it gives the wipes another boost of germ-killing power!

 How To Make Your Own DIY Cleaning Wipes

 Add the rubbing alcohol, dish soap, and essential oils to your jar.
 Put the lid on and swirl or shake gently to mix.